 For a more detailed look at planning your itinerary, check out the Daytona Beach Cultural Arts map.

 The popular Tanger Outlet Center is home to more than 75 designer and brand-name stores, such as Wilsons Leather, Nike Factory Store, Haggar and more.
 At the new ONE DAYTONA, shoppers will find a variety of stores, dining and nightlife options, with Daytona International Speedway just across the street.
 From the Bass Pro Shop to Ben & Jerry’s Ice Cream, you’ll have a great shopping adventure here.

 If you prefer to shop small, head over to the Beach Street area where you’ll find locally owned stores alongside vintage and antique shops.
-From used book shops like Abraxas Books to vintage clothes like Moxie Vintage to Nicole’s Beach Street Antique Mall, this is a shopping hot spot.
+From used book shops like Abraxas Books to vintage and antique treasures at Nicole’s Beach Street Antique Mall, this is a shopping hot spot.

 Be sure to visit Angell & Phelps Chocolate Factory for a sample of delicious chocolate and pick up a souvenir to take home, too.

 In Downtown Daytona Beach, the Riverfront Shops are home to more local shops along with the weekly farmers market each Saturday, featuring fresh and organic fruits and vegetables, locally caught seafood and baked goods.
 Jackie Robinson Ballpark is located next to the Riverfront shops, so make a day out of it and catch a baseball game as you cheer on the Daytona Tortugas, a Class A affiliate of the Cincinnati Reds.